 Avocado also makes a great snack or appetizer.
 Scheller suggests making a quick guacamole with mashed avocado, fresh-squeezed lime juice, chopped cilantro, salt, and pepper.
 Her trick for extra flavor is adding lots of lime juice.
 Instead of pita chips for dipping, she opts for fresh veggies like endive, radishes, peppers, cucumbers.
 If you’re hosting, you can simply multiply the recipe for a larger serving size.

 But thanks to their rich texture and neutral flavor, these fruits also make surprisingly good ingredients for dessert recipes.
 Scheller’s healthy dessert hack is to puree a ripe avocado in a blender or food processor and use it to replace the oil in a brownie recipe.
 “The natural fat from the avocado will add richness and a nutrient boost, too,” she says.
-You can also use avocado as a base for a vegan chocolate mousse.
+You can also use avocado as a base for a plant-based chocolate mousse.

 Is it possible to eat too much avocado?